Super Lawyers

 Several major brands of baby food contain dangerously high levels of toxic heavy metals such as arsenic, lead, and mercury.
 These toxic substances cause neurologic and other health problems in developing children.
 Consumption of these toxic baby foods may be linked to developing conditions such as ADHD and autism.
 Our law firm focuses on children with autism who are six and under.

-As of November 2024, this litigation is heating up again, as plaintiffs now have an MDL class action lawsuit in federal court for baby food toxic metal injuries.
+As of December 2024, this litigation is heating up again, as plaintiffs now have an MDL class action lawsuit in federal court for baby food toxic metal injuries.
 These are lawyers – good, smart lawyers – who think this will be historic litigation in terms of the amount of the settlement and the change these claims will bring in terms of how baby food is made in this country.
+There will be trial in state court in California in January 2025 that may kickstart this litigation.

 This page will provide the latest news and updates on the toxic baby food litigation, as well as our predictions on the potential settlement value of these cases.